krigjo25/console-static-nonstactic-codealong/README.md

 ## Encapsulation

-Encapsulation is the concept of bundling the data (fields) and methods (functions) that operate on the data into a single unit (class).
+Encapsulation is a Bundle of data and functions

 ```csharp
 public class EncapsulationExample